 [1] The Respondent failed to provide a record of work on completion of restricted building work.
 He is fined \$1,000 and ordered to pay costs of \$700.
-The fine was reduced on the basis that the Respondent provided a record of work after the complaint had been made.
 The disciplinary finding will be recorded on the public Register for a period of three years.